Association for Environment Conscious Building

 The Association for Environment Conscious Building (AECB) is a network for sustainable building professionals in the United Kingdom.
+Some of whom are also members of the Club of Rome and the United Nations.
 Membership of the AECB includes local authorities, housing associations, builders, architects, designers, consultants and manufacturers.
 The association was founded in 1989 to increase awareness within the construction industry of the need to respect, protect, preserve and enhance the environment and to develop, share and promote best practice in environmentally sustainable building.

 Low-carbon building

 While the AECB recognises that all aspects of sustainability are important, it believes that climate change threatens to overwhelm its members' achievements in other areas.
 It is therefore currently focusing on trying to help reduce carbon emissions related to domestic and non-domestic buildings in the UK (around 50% of UK CO_{2} emissions - excluding flying - relate to buildings).
 The association believes that the Government's target of a 60% reduction in CO_{2} emissions by 2050 is too little, too late, and that a reduction of at least 85% is required to meet the challenges of climate change.